Global Terrorism Index: Economic impact of terrorism

 The economic impact of terrorism is calculated using IEP's cost of violence methodology.

 The model includes both the direct and indirect costs, such as the lost life-time earnings, cost of medical treatments and property destruction from incidents of terrorism.
 The direct costs include those borne by the victim of the terrorist act and associated expenditure, such as medical spending.
 The indirect costs include lost productivity and earning as well as the psychological trauma to the victims, their families and friends.

 The analysis presents conservative estimates of the economic impact of terrorism and does not include variables for which detailed appropriate data was not available.
 For instance, the analysis does not include the impact on business, the cost of fear from terrorism or the cost of counterterrorism.

 The global economic impact of terrorism reached US$89.6 billion in 2015, decreasing 15% from its 2014 level.

 There have been three peaks in the economic impact of terrorism since the year 2000 and they are linked to the three major waves of terrorism.
 The first large increase in the economic impact of terrorism happened in 2001, when the attacks of September 11 in New York City and Washington, D.C., took place.
 The second peak was in 2007 at the height of the Iraq war.
 The 2007 increase is mainly attributed to al-Qa'ida affiliated terrorist groups and coincided with the coalition troop surge in Iraq.
 The third wave started in 2012 and is still continuing, with the economic impact of terrorism peaking at US$105.6 billion in 2014.
 The increase in the last four years was mainly driven by increases in terrorism in Iraq, Syria and Afghanistan.

 Publications by year

-The Institute for Economics and Peace has published nine editions of the Global Terrorism Index to date.
-The most recent report was released in March 2022.
+The Institute for Economics and Peace has published twelve editions of the Global Terrorism Index to date.
+The most recent report was released in March 2025.